Moa1er/augre/README.md

   -V, --version                Print version
 ```

+For the commands review, pr-description, pr-and-review and commit-message, you can specify the version of chatgpt to use.
+By default it is gpt-3.5-turbo.

+I highly recommand to use the command "augre review help" to help you (or any other command than "review")

-## Example Config
+## Example Config (if you use llama but remember this is not a fork that uses llama)

 ```toml
 mode = "LocalGpu"
 model_url = "https://huggingface.co/TheBloke/CodeLlama-13B-Instruct-GGML/resolve/main/codellama-13b-instruct.ggmlv3.Q3_K_M.bin"
 cria_port = 3000
 ```

 ## Problems:

 "An error (type: tokens) occurred on the API backend: Request too large for gpt-4 in organization org-WwKW6fn63kZPGicsCZIPrMJY on tokens per min (TPM): Limit Y, Requested X. The input or output tokens must be reduced in order to run successfully.
 Visit https://platform.openai.com/account/rate-limits to learn more."
-In this case, too bad, no models exists yet with as much token as needed
+In this case, too bad, no models exists yet with as much token as needed.
+Try a model with a bigger amount of token available

 ## License

 MIT

+I am the license